-Proposals may be submitted to the Vancouver Senate Curriculum Committee only by the chair of a Faculty curriculum committee (or equivalent) after Faculty-level approval has been granted, or in their absence, the Dean of the proposing Faculty.
+Proposals may be submitted to the Vancouver Senate Curriculum Committee only after Faculty-level approval has been granted, or in their absence, the dean of the proposing Faculty.

-Proposals are first reviewed by one of several Curriculum sub-committees before they are reviewed by the Senate Curriculum Committee.
-A list of current sub-committees is set out in Appendix I: Senate Curriculum Committee Sub-Committees.
+Proposals are first reviewed by one of several Curriculum Committee subcommittees before they are reviewed by the Senate Curriculum Committee.
+A list of current subcommittees is set out in Appendix I: Senate Curriculum Committee Subcommittees.